September 10

 Types of Electric Stoves

-Electric stove burners work on a simple principle: they have a resistor that converts electricity into heat.
-This means that an electric burner can heat any material it comes in contact with.
+Electric stoves work on a simple principle: a resistor converts electricity into heat.
+An electric hob can heat any material it comes in contact with.

-Electric stoves can have an exposed coil or a smooth glass-ceramic top that has the coil underneath the surface.
-Performance-wise, there's no real difference between the two types, and you don't really need different cookware for them, although glass tops can crack and scratch, so you have to be careful with rough-bottomed and heavy cookware (cast iron fits both categories).
+Electric stoves can have an exposed coil or a smooth glass-ceramic top that has the coil beneath the surface.
+Performance-wise, there's no difference between the two, and you don't really need different cookware for them.

 Smooth Top